HUGEFANCY/SimplePrinting/README.md

 Repository for simple 3D-printing algorithms in [Grasshopper](https://www.grasshopper3d.com/).

-Intended to be used with the [HugeFancy 3D-Printer](www.hugefancy.com), but works with any Machine that can run G-code.
+Intended to be used with the [HugeFancy 3D-Printer](www.hugefancy.com), but works with any Machine that can run G-code with a Marlin-flavour.

 ## Different Algorithms: